Viking Age Rules — A Fan Page

 Ravenfeast primarily is a set of historical skirmish rules but they offer two other options in the rule book as well.
 First is BIG BATTLE RAVENFEAST.
 Instead of each figure representing one person, here 1 base (or movement stand) of 4 minis represents a formation of 100 or 200 warriors.
 Second is MYTHOLOGICAL RAVENFEAST.
 Norse Myth & Magic: Enchanted items, Dragons, Frost Giants, Trolls, etc. Both of these are super fun as well.

 Having a special interest in the battles in 1066, we decided to make up our our mini-campaign of linked scenarios for Big Battle Ravenfeast.
-I don’t believer there are currently too many other scenarios for the Big Battle format so hopefully these will fill a need for some folks although it is late in the Viking history.
+Back in 2021 when I stumbled upon Ravenfeast, there were not many scenarios for the Big Battle format.
+I had hoped these will fill a need for some folks, although it is quite late in the Viking history.
 In this mini-campaign, players or teams of players refight the battles of Fulford Gate, Stamford Bridge, and Hastings.
 The interesting mechanic is that we did not force history to repeat itself.
 Depending on the outcomes of the early battles, the Norse may end up fighting the Normans at Hasting and could possibly win it all.
 Of course, if you only want to fight one battle, you may.
 Each file contains its own troop list so they can be played as standalone battles.
 Here are the links to our (fan made, not official) PDF files.
-These have not been playtested.
 If you give them a try, please let us know how it went.
-We will update/improve them as feedback in received.
+We will update/improve them as feedback is received.